Tierprot/antimic_suppl/README.md

 Fine-tuning was done via implementing MLP (multilayer perceptron) and Light Attenintion (https://github.com/HannesStark/protein-localization) based model which receives a hidden representation from the pre-trained BERT-like model as input.

-Both models (MLP-based ans LA-based) were trained in google colab, the code itself represents python notebooks and is located  a ipynb files.
+Both models (MLP-based ans LA-based) were trained in Google Colab (https://colab.research.google.com/), the code itself represents python notebooks and is located in a corresponding ipynb files.

-Source data files are localed in the data folder.
+Antimicrobial training/ benchmark data files were taken from (https://github.com/onkarS23/CoAMPpred) and are localed in the data folder.